Each year that we are graced with life, there is the inevitable good days and bad.

 My truck sat with four rotting tires and no insurance.
 Hope of activities away from home were nil.

 Even my garden, a tiny spot I’d carved out of my junkyard surroundings, could not make me smile.
-My tomatoes failed, worms stunted my rosemary, and the flowers I yearned for to brighten my day withered before they bloomed.
+My tomatoes failed, worms stunted my rosemary and sage, and the flowers I yearned for to brighten my day withered before they bloomed.

-And before the year was up, a family friend of more than twenty years betray us.
+And before the year was up, a family friend of more than twenty years betrayed us.

 But as the year finally came to a close, I realized something astounding: